geocarvalho/rosalind/README.md

-# Rosalind scripts
+# Rosalind bioinformatics exercises
 ---
-Scripts in python for the exercises proposed from [Rosalind](http://rosalind.info) website
+Scripts in python for the exercises proposed by the [Rosalind](http://rosalind.info) website